Formal name:Cystatin C

 Cystatin C is filtered out of the blood by the glomeruli, clusters of tiny blood vessels in the kidneys that allow water, dissolved substances, and wastes to pass through their walls while retaining blood cells and larger proteins.
 What passes through the walls of the glomeruli forms a filtrate fluid.
 From this fluid, the kidneys reabsorb cystatin C, glucose, and other substances.
 The remaining fluid and wastes are carried to the bladder and excreted as urine.
 The reabsorbed cystatin C is then broken down and is not returned to the blood.

 The rate at which the fluid is filtered is called the glomerular filtration rate (GFR).
-A decline in kidney function leads to decreases in the GFR and to increases in cystatin C and waste products such as creatinine in the blood.
+A decline in kidney function leads to decreases in the GFR and to increases in cystatin C and other measures of kidney function, such as creatinine and urea in the blood.
+The increases in these levels occur because the kidneys are not able to properly filter the blood at a normal rate, causing their accumulation in the blood.
+On the other hand, improvement in kidney function is expected to lead to increases in GFR, which would cause cystatin C, creatinine, and urea to decline as a result of the kidneys being able to effectively clear them from the blood.

-When the kidneys are functioning normally, concentrations of cystatin C in the blood are stable, but as kidney function deteriorates, the concentrations begin to rise.
-This increase occurs as the GFR falls and is often detectable before there is a measurable decrease in the GFR.
+When the kidneys are functioning normally, concentrations of cystatin C in the blood are stable.
+However, as kidney function deteriorates, the concentrations begin to rise.
+This increase in cystatin C occurs as the GFR falls and is often detectable before there is a measurable decrease in kidney function (GFR).

 Because cystatin C levels fluctuate with changes in GFR, there has been interest in the cystatin C test as one method of evaluating kidney function.
 Tests currently used include creatinine, a byproduct of muscle metabolism that is measured in the blood and urine, blood urea nitrogen (BUN), and eGFR (an estimate of the GFR usually calculated from the blood creatinine level).
 Unlike creatinine, cystatin C is not significantly affected by muscle mass (hence, sex or age), race, or diet, which has led to the idea that it could be a more reliable marker of kidney function and potentially used to generate a more precise estimate of GFR.